 The City of Naperville complies with the Americans with Disabilities Act (ADA).
 Individuals needing accommodations in the recruitment process should notify Human Resources in advance at (630) 305-7066.

-This position is represented by the MAP union.
-Wage rates and other benefits are subject to the language in the COLLECTIVE BARGAINING UNIT (Download PDF reader) .
+This position is represented by the IBEW Local 9 union.
+Wage rates and other benefits are subject to the language in the Collective Bargaining Agreement (Download PDF reader) .
+The 2025 starting salary for this position is $63.1100 per hour.
+The 2026 wage will be implemented once a new collective bargaining agreement is ratified.

 Duties